ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 ### Quick start

 The following lists the most commonly visted pages of the HPCC site.
-They can also be access via navigation system outlined below.
+They can also be access via the navigation system outlined below.

 #### Navigating and searching this site